From Formal Language Theory to Statistical Learning: Finite Observability of Subregular Languages: Related Work

 \section{Related Work}

 \paragraph{Subregular hierarchy: historical and theoretical foundations.} The subregular hierarchy has been established as a family of language classes that are both \emph{computationally weaker} than regular languages and yet \emph{linguistically expressive} enough to capture many phonological and morphological constraints.
-The algebraic characterization of \emph{star-free languages} and their correspondence with first-order logic FO\mbox{[}$<$\mbox{]} (via the classical results of McNaughton, Papert, and Schützenberger) laid much of the theoretical foundation \citep{mcnaughton1971,straubing1994,schutzenberger1965,eilenberg1974,pin1995,thomas1997}.
-In particular, Simon's characterization of \emph{Piecewise Testable (PT)} languages \citep{simon1975} and the algebraic and logical perspectives on \emph{Locally Testable (LT)} languages \citep{mcnaughton1971,straubing1994,pin1995,thomas1997} illustrate how language membership can be determined by \emph{finite local observations}, thereby connecting naturally to SL\textsubscript{$k$} and SP\textsubscript{$k$}. \citet{rogers2013} systematized the subregular complexity of phonological patterns, while \citet{heinz2010} showed how long-distance phonotactic restrictions are learnable precisely because they fall within the subregular hierarchy.
-Tier-based Strictly Local (TSL) languages, which localize nonlocal dependencies via tier projection, have proven to be a powerful extension \citep{heinz2011tsl}, with applications extending to syntax as well \citep{graf2017,grafmayer2018}.
+The algebraic characterization of \emph{star-free languages} and their correspondence with first-order logic FO\mbox{[}$<$\mbox{]} laid much of the theoretical foundation \citep{mcnaughton1971,straubing2012,schutzenberger1965,eilenberg1974automata,thomas1997}.
+In particular, Simon's characterization of \emph{Piecewise Testable $\mathsf{(PT)}$} languages \citep{simon1975} and the algebraic and logical perspectives on \emph{Locally Testable $\mathsf{(LT)}$} languages \citep{mcnaughton1971,straubing2012,thomas1997} illustrate how language membership can be determined by \emph{finite local observations}, thereby connecting naturally to $\mathsf{SL}_k$ and $\mathsf{SP}_k$.
+Tier-based Strictly Local ($\mathsf{TSL}$) languages, which localize nonlocal dependencies via tier projection, have proven to be a powerful extension \citep{heinz2011tsl}.
 Our contribution complements this tradition by providing a \emph{geometric} characterization of subregular classes via linear separability, offering an alternative perspective to classical algebraic and automata-theoretic accounts.